ttaubert/octoblog/source/_posts/2013-05-05-working-with-infinite-sequences-in-javascript.markdown

 [1, 2, 3].map(x => x + 1); // result: [2, 3, 4];
 {% endcodeblock %}

-These tools however are not a good fit for infinite sequences as Arrays are fixed-length.
-These function always consume the whole sequence at once to return a complete set.
-Implementing infinite sets by yourself means you would have to come up with your own API that clients need to adhere to.
+These tools however are not a good fit for infinite sequences as they always consume the whole sequence at once to return a new one.
+Implementing infinite sequences by yourself means you would have to come up with your own API that clients need to adhere to.
 You often would keep state variables whose values need to be maintained for the duration of the computation process.

 ## Generators to the rescue

 Using ES6
 [generators](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Iterators_and_Generators)
 implementing the infinite sequence of all natural numbers turns out to be a trivial task.
-We even have language support to iterate over these sets.
+We even have language support to iterate over them.

 {% codeblock lang:js %}
 function nat() {